kgdunn/pid-book/preface/index.rst

 .. image:: High-contrast-camera-video-smaller.png
    :width: 150px
-   :scale: 50%
+   :scale: 40%
    :align: left

 In particular, I'd like to thank Devon Mordell, from McMaster University, for her informal help on editing parts of the book.
-As well as my formal editor, `Teresa Wilson <http://tdwcommunications.com>`_.
-Any errors, poor spelling and grammar are entirely my own fault -- any feedback to improve them will be appreciated.
+As well as countless others who have via email or web forms provided feedback.
+Any errors, poor spelling and grammar are entirely my own fault -- any feedback to improve them `will be appreciated <https://docs.google.com/forms/d/1IpO-bvJwQwhK64eid4YXwJBvGxN5cfyYDv81G-YgWrM/viewform>`_.

 Thanks also to instructors at other universities who have used these notes and slides in their courses and provided helpful feedback.

-Thanks everyone!

 .. tip:: **Copyright and Your Rights**